 Skilled Advocacy In Protection From Abuse Matters

 Pennsylvania law takes domestic violence seriously.
 You should too.
 Domestic abuse can occur in a variety of different ways and each case is unique.
 That is why the law allows victims of abuse to obtain a restraining order barring an abuser from having contact with his or her victim.
 We have the ability, drive, and experience to provide firm advocacy to help victims get through this difficult time and move toward a brighter future.
-That’s why you should really consider an experienced domestic violence attorney to help you in matters like these.
+That’s why you should really consider an experienced domestic violence attorney to help you with matters like these.

 If you or your children are the victims of domestic violence in NEPA, including physical, emotional or psychological abuse, Kalinoski Law Offices P.C. can help you get relief and prevent the abuser from having further contact with you.
 We will work promptly and decisively to help you get the legal protection you need to secure your safety.

 Attorney Craig P. Kalinoski has a long history serving northeast Pennsylvania.
-Prior to entering the practice of law, Mr. Kalinoski honed his investigatory skills serving the community as a municipal police officer.
+Prior to entering the practice of law, Attorney Kalinoski honed his investigatory skills serving the community as a municipal police officer.
 He has more than a decade of experience as a skilled trial lawyer who knows how to prepare and present a compelling case in court.
 In a domestic violence situation, his knowledge of the law and experience handling complex family disputes are clear strengths of our law firm.

 Obtaining a restraining order related to domestic violence generally involves several steps.
 We guide clients through the legal process and provide strong advocacy aimed at obtaining meaningful results.
 A protection from abuse (PFA) petition can get the abusive domestic partner removed from your home, provide you temporary custody of your children and obtain a court order requiring the abuser to stay away from you at work, home and in other settings.